reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 Some logic should only run once when the app loads.

-You might be tempted to place it in an Effect in the top-level component:
+You might be tempted to place it in an Effect in the top-level Component:

 ```js {2-6}
 function App() {